Category Demand Calculator

 How the math works

-First-time buyers %: New entrants as a share of the total in-market pool.
-At 0% growth, all in-market buyers are replacement buyers.
+First-time buyers: New category entrants as a share of the active search pool.
+At 0% growth, all active buyers are replacement buyers.
 As growth rises, first-time entrants dominate.
 The buying cycle shifts the ratio: shorter cycles mean more replacement buyers relative to first-timers.
+The ratio holds across the dead zone and active search alike.

 From the newsletter